Hero's Welcome: In BriefKey Facts relating to Alan Ayckbourn's Hero's Welcome.

 - Hero's Welcome is Alan Ayckbourn's 79th play.

-- The world premiere will be held at the Stephen Joseph Theatre, Scarborough, on 8 September 2015.
+- The world premiere took place at the Stephen Joseph Theatre, Scarborough, on 8 September 2015.

 - The character of Baba was inspired by Alan Ayckbourn's first meeting with his future daughter-in-law, who at the time spoke very little English.

 - The male protagonist, Murray, is an Ayckbourn character who has been in the army following the likes of Dan in Private Fears In Public Places (2004) and Ez in Arrivals & Departures (2012); although Ez is the only active member of the services at the time of the play.

 - The play features a composite set - several locations featured on the same single set - which Alan Ayckbourn has also used in plays such as How The Other Half Loves, Wildest Dreams, If I Were You and Life Of Riley.